ctontario/slate/source/index.html.md

 ### Authorization

 After checking the users authentication, requests will generally check for further authorization.
-To do this the system uses a set of "privileges" that describe conditions that a user must meet.
+To do this the system uses a set of **_privileges_** that describe conditions that a user must meet.

 ### Privileges

-Privileges are stored on each user's account and are maintained by the CTO Administrators and background processes in the system.
+Privileges are stored in each user's account and are maintained by the CTO Administrators and background processes in the system.
 The following table describes the privileges that exist in the system:

  Scope      | Role       | Target      | Description